Three GS Alumni Selected as 2021 Schwarzman Scholars

 Liu, who previously completed internships at JP Morgan & Chase, the Columbia Data Science Institute, and The Earth Institute—and currently works in the Office of Congressman Ro Khanna (CA-17)—will focus her studies at Tsinghua University on methods to increase economic opportunity within rural communities.

-Another Schwarzman Scholar, Irina Liu, is an alumna of the Dual BA Program Between Columbia University and Sciences Po, where she studied political science and environmental science, and worked as a research assistant at the Lamont-Doherty Earth Observatory.
+Irina Liu is an alumna of the Dual BA Program Between Columbia University and Sciences Po, where she studied political science and environmental science, and worked as a research assistant at the Lamont-Doherty Earth Observatory.

 "The Dual BA Program was such an eye-opening experience.
 Learning about France in the classroom is really different compared to learning about France through first-hand experiences.
 Being able to discuss French, American, and global issues in our internationally-diverse Sciences Po classroom was extremely refreshing and challenged me to reflect on my personal assumptions, conclusions, and beliefs about the world.
 That is why I'm so excited for the Schwarzman Scholars Program, because I have the opportunity to gain a perspective that I would only be able to learn from living in Beijing," Liu said.